wildltr/ptranking/README.md

 **Key Features**:

 - A number of representative learning-to-rank models, including not only the traditional optimization framework via empirical risk minimization but also the adversarial optimization framework
 - Supports widely used benchmark datasets.
-Meanwhile, random masking of the ground-truth labels with a specified ratio is also supportd
+Meanwhile, random masking of the ground-truth labels with a specified ratio is also supported
 - Supports different metrics, such as Precision, MAP, nDCG and nERR
 - Highly configurable functionalities for fine-tuning hyper-parameters, e.g., grid-search over hyper-parameters of a specific model
 - Provides easy-to-use APIs for developing a new learning-to-rank model